tilt-dev/tilt.build/blog/_posts/2021-09-03-rancher-desktop.md

 date: 2021-09-03
 author: milas
 layout: blog
-title: "Switch from Desktop Desktop to Rancher Desktop in 5 Minutes"
+title: "Switch from Docker Desktop to Rancher Desktop in 5 Minutes"
 image: "/assets/images/rancher-desktop/title.jpg"
 image_caption: 'Photo by <a rel="noopener noreferrer" target="_blank" href="https://unsplash.com/@timwilson7">Tim Wilson</a>'
 description: "Configure Tilt to build images with kim for use with Rancher Desktop"